hinal47/Calculator/README.md

 # Calculator
-Basic implementation of calculation with functionality of plotting graph for a given equation
+Basic implementation of calculator with functionality of plotting graph for a given equation